YunaBraska/type-map/README.md

 ## Introduction

+Greetings, Java developer.
+Are you tired of wrangling primitive type conversions, fighting rogue JSON strings, and sacrificing your sanity to reflection-heavy libraries?
+Good news: the TypeMap/TypeList library exists to end this chaos.
+Designed with performance, simplicity, and GraalVM native compatibility in mind, it transforms the art of type management from a dreaded chore to a seamless experience.
-In modern Java development, managing data types efficiently and effectively can be a complex task, especially when dealing with dynamic data sources or preparing for GraalVM native compilation.
-Our TypeMap & TypeList library, equipped with the powerful TypeConverter and JsonConverter, is engineered to simplify these challenges.
+This TypeMap & TypeList library, equipped with the powerful Type-, JSON-, XML-Converter, is engineered to simplify these challenges.
 It's designed for developers who seek a hassle-free way to handle diverse data types and conversions, enabling you to focus more on business logic rather than boilerplate code.

 ## Motivation

-Working with type conversions in Java, I frequently encountered libraries that were either heavy on reflection, consumed substantial memory, or were cumbersome to extend.
-This inspired me to create a solution that's lightweight, easy to understand, and simple to enhance, all without any "magic" under the hood.
+Most libraries promise ease, but under the hood, they hide performance-draining reflection or endless dependencies.
+Not this one.
+This library was forged from the frustration of clunky, bloated tools.
+Now, with a clean, lightweight design, you can experience true power:

+* No Reflection.
+Ever.
+* Unrivaled Performance for heavy workloads.
+* Endless Extensibility, enabling custom type conversions.

 ### Benefits